Route 352 and U.S. 1

 Welcome and Project Background

-Area 1 Preferred Alternative
+Area 1 Improvements – Recommended Alternative

-Area 2 Preferred Alternative
+Area 2 Improvements – Recommended Alternative

-Area 3 Preferred Alternative
+Area 3 Improvements – Recommended Alternative

-Project Description
+Project Description and Study Area

-The Route 352 (Middletown Road) and U.S. 1 Roadway Improvements Project (MPMS #15251) is located in Middletown Township, Delaware County.
+The Route 352 (Middletown Road) and U.S. 1 Roadway Improvements Project (MPMS #15251) is in Middletown Township, Delaware County.
 The objectives of this project are to improve safety and reduce congestion at the Cloverleaf Interchange between U.S. 1 and Route 352 (originally constructed in 1939) at the terminus of the Media Bypass Interchange with Baltimore Pike (originally constructed in 1958).
-The project also includes improvements to the adjoining roadway network comprised of Baltimore Pike, Route 352, and Route 452.
+The project also includes improvements to the adjoining roadway network, comprised of Baltimore Pike, Route 352, and Route 452.

 A map of the project study area.